swcarpentry/shell-novice/_episodes/07-find.md

 > {: .language-bash}
 >
 > > ## Solution
 > > 1.
-Find all files with a `.dat` extension in the current directory
+Find all files with a `.dat` extension recursively from the current directory
 > > 2.
 Count the number of lines each of these files contains
 > > 3.
 Sort the output from step 2. numerically
 > {: .solution}